Choose the right oil for the right outcome

 Lee-Ann Castles, national core range optimisation lead at Goodman Fielder, echoes Peter’s words in saying that “when I’m speaking to customers, I talk about fit for purpose oil, and ask what they are planning to use their oil for.
 At the end of the day, oil is a cost to your business so you need to understand your cost per serve to make sure you’re making the right choice.”

 Canola is the predominant oil used in Australia for deep frying, currently sitting around 65 per cent of total oil use in our foodservice and industrial market.
 This is different from overseas, with palm oil the most readily used worldwide.
-In fact palm oil is considered the sustainable oil in the market, in that each palm frond produces every season across a 14 year life cycle, whereas canola is a crop which once harvested has to be replanted.
+In fact palm oil is considered the most sustainable oil in the market, in that each palm frond produces every season across a 14 year life cycle, whereas canola is a crop which once harvested has to be replanted.

 Lee-Ann says that in addition to canola, soy bean and cottonseed oil are popular choices for deep frying, along with high oleic canola and high oleic sunflower varieties designed to fry at higher temperatures.